anushaladha04/soundscape/README.md

 - **npm** (comes with Node.js)
 - **MongoDB** - Either:
   - Local MongoDB installation, OR
-  - MongoDB Atlas account (cloud database)
+  - MongoDB Atlas account (cloud database) --> This is what we used!
 - **Ticketmaster API Key** - Get one at [developer.ticketmaster.com](https://developer.ticketmaster.com/)
 - **Google OAuth Credentials** (optional, for Google sign-in) - Get from [Google Cloud Console](https://console.cloud.google.com/)